 DOP OIL MARTANI HILLS

-OP Olive Oil Protected Denomination of Origin (D.O.P.) is a quality seal accompanied by the geographic indication.
-The “Umbria” Protected Denomination of Origin (D.O.P.) with the geographic indication “Martani Hills” is reserved for extra virgin olive oil obtained from specific olive varieties, blended in determined quantities.
+OP Olive Oil.
+DOP stands for the international PDO.
+This acronym means Protected Denomination of Origin (D.O.P.).
+It's a quality seal accompanied by the geographic indication that, in this case, is "Colli Martani", a geographical area particularly prestigious for the production of Extra Virgin.
+Therefore, the “Umbria” Protected Denomination of Origin (D.O.P.) with the geographic indication “Martani Hills” is reserved for extra virgin olive oil obtained from specific olive varieties, blended in determined quantities.

-The Umbria Colli Martani Extra Virgin Olive Oil is made from a carefully handpicked selection of the first-harvested Moraiolo, Leccino and Frantoio olives that grow in the Martani Valley in Umbria.
+The Umbria Colli Martani Extra Virgin Olive Oil is made from a careful selection of the first-harvested Moraiolo, Leccino, and Frantoio olives that grow in the Martani Valley in Umbria.

 “They are cold-pressed and obtained specifically from: no less than 20% Moraiolo olives; no more than 80% S. Felice, Leccino and Frantoio olives, contained on their own or together.
 The oil may also contain up to 10% of other olive varieties“